 In this post, we will explore the process of rediscovering and gradually liberating these challenging but life-changing aspects of our true self.
 I call these attributes “Core Gifts” and describe them in greater detail in my book, Deeper Dating: How to Drop the Games of Seduction and Discover the Power of Intimacy.
 In my years as a psychotherapist, I have increasingly become convinced that they hold the “missing link” in our search for a richer and more meaningful life.

 The great psychoanalytic theorist D.W.
 Winnicott used the term “false self” to describe the defensive structure a young child creates when his or her mother can’t respond to him or her with empathy and care.
-No parent is perfect, but if this lack of empathic response is chronic, the child is forced to create a false self that meets the mothers needs, not its own.
-The more the child comes to feel that his or her true self isn’t appreciated or cherished, the more the false self becomes dominant.
-Winnicott describes a terrible poverty of inner life that arises from the ascendency of the false self, a loss of our innate vitality, joy and creativity,
+No parent is perfect, but if this lack of empathic response is chronic, the child is forced to create a false self that meets the mother's needs, not their own.
+The more the child comes to feel that their true self isn’t appreciated or cherished, the more the false self becomes dominant.
+Winnicott describes a terrible poverty of inner life that arises from the ascendency of the false self, a loss of our innate vitality, joy, and creativity,

 I invite you to ask yourself the same question my mentor asked me.
 Think of an aspect of your life which is causing concern for you, and reflect upon these three questions: